rackerlabs/support-how-to/content/rackspace-email/post-rackspace-email-mailbox-rename-client-configuration.md

 ### Connect to the newly renamed mailbox

 Once you have backed up the mail data locally, you are ready to connect to the renamed mailbox.
-See the instructions for your mail client below.
+Click on your mail client below for instructions.

 #### Desktop clients
 - [Outlook 2016, 2013 and 2010 for Windows](#outlook-2016-and-2013-for-windows)